Systemabel/NixDots2.0/README.md

 ### Design choices

 `anyrun` : ([gh](https://github.com/anyrun-org/anyrun)) Runs nice.
 Does nice things.
-Written in rust.
+Written in rust. --update: needed to replace it when uninstalling HM.
+Ultimately, it may be replaced with some variants of skim, television, fuzzel, qs, etc. We'll see.
+I still enjoyed how it felt.

 `clipvault` : ([gh](https://github.com/Rolv-Apneseth/clipvault)) Inspired by
 cliphist, added features, written in rust.
+It's been working reliably and has sped along my work flow as well.

 `keepassxc` : ([gh](https://github.com/keepassxreboot/keepassxc)) I've seen
 some rumors about security implementation issues with gnome-keyring.
 Kde/plasma's keyring is flawed from a security standpoint, and I don't believe it can function as a secret service provider --> keepassxc does.
+Seems to work fine - I haven't really encountered any use-cases for the secret service stuff yet.

 > note: security is always a balance of accessibility vs hardening.
 For example,
 > automatically unlocking the keyring at login effectively makes the keyring